-The Jeanine Larson Dobbins Conservatory of Theatre and Dance at Southeast Missouri State University is a professional training program with a threefold mission:
+The Jeanine Larson Dobbins Conservatory of Theatre & Dance is a professional training and liberal arts program with a fourfold mission:

-Southeast Missouri State University is ranked as "Best in the Midwest” by US News & World Report as one the top liberal arts educations at an affordable price, and The Conservatory of Theatre and Dance is one of the preeminent programs in the Earl and Margie Holland College of Arts and Media and its world-class River Campus facilities, Missouri’s only separate campus solely devoted to the arts.
+Southeast Missouri State University is ranked as a “Best in the Midwest” by US News & World Report as one of the top liberal arts educations at an affordable price, and Dobbins Conservatory is one of the preeminent programs in the Holland College and its beautiful River Campus facilities, Missouri’s only separate campus devoted solely to the arts.

-If you have any questions about Southeast Missouri State University, the Holland School, or The Jeanine Larson Dobbins Conservatory of Theatre and Dance, please contact me at 573-651-2149 or firstname.lastname@example.org.
+If you have any questions about Southeast Missouri State University, the Holland College of Arts and Media, or The Jeanine Larson Dobbins Conservatory of Theatre and Dance, please contact me at 573-651-2149 or firstname.lastname@example.org.

-In the meantime, we strongly encourage you to click on the Prospective Student link and register for Auditions/Interviews for the admission into one of the BFA programs and Scholarships for both the BFA and BA programs.
+In the meantime, we strongly encourage you to click on the Prospective Student link and register for Auditions/Interviews for admission into one of the BFA programs and Scholarships for both the BFA and BA programs.

 My very best,